Tokyo Toni's Response To Blac Chyna's Stripping Is Actually Kind Of Sweet

 Toni immediately grabbed her wallet and supported her daughter in true strip-club style: with dollar bills.

 "That's right!" she hollers in the clip, recalling seeing her daughter dance for the first time.
-Chyna giggles in that oh-god-mom-please-stop way.
+Chyna giggles in that oh-god-mum-please-stop way.

 Would that all mothers could be as supportive as Tokyo Toni.
 See the full clip below — Tokyo Toni's anecdote starts at 0:45.